 Can you pass a federal background check with a misdemeanor?
-Anyone applying for public employment who need to pass a security clearance background check and those who need to pass a federal background check to work in healthcare, education or other care services may wonder if a misdemeanor conviction will scuttle their ability to have a clean record.
+Anyone applying for public employment who needs to pass a background screening for a security clearance and those who need to pass a federal background check to work in healthcare, education, or other care services may wonder if a misdemeanor conviction will scuttle their ability to have a clean record.

 Although it can be difficult and even impossible for certain jobs in the federal government, passing a background check with a misdemeanor on your record is absolutely possible.